Amoiensis/Optimization-Algorithm/README.md

 OVERVIEW
 ---------------------------------------

-Mathmatic Modeling Problems and Solutions for CUMCM (China Undergraduate Mathematical Contest in Modeling).

-This repositories is the collection of the Homework(Project) in the training for CUMCM.
+This project is a collection of related algorithms for optimization methods.

 The repositories will update constantly.